 Are you still planning your summer and fall RV road trips for 2018?
 Then add Texas to your list!
 Full of fun adventure, unique history, and one-of-a-kind sightseeing, Texas’ state parks offer experiences you’ll never forget.
-We’ve compiled our top-10 list of state parks in Texas, which boast spectacular views ranging from canyons and caverns to mountains.
+We’ve compiled our top-10 list of state parks in Texas, which boast spectacular views ranging from canyons and caverns to mountains and valleys.
 Just choose what you’re looking for in your next RV road-trip adventure!

 Images courtesy of the Texas Parks and Wildlife Department